MicrosoftDocs/customer-insights/ci-docs/journeys/email-theme.md

   - enduser
 ---

-# Copilot - style your emails with AI-assisted themes
+# Copilot: Style your emails with AI-assisted themes

 This article describes the email theme functionality, which uses Copilot to customize the appearance of email fields, buttons, and text.